hkamel/MCW-IoT-for-business/Hands-on lab/HOL step-by-step - IoT for business.md

 ### Task 3: Create and deploy the custom C\# IoT Edge module for vehicle telemetry

 In this task, you will use Visual Studio Code to complete the custom C\# IoT Edge module that simulates vehicle telemetry representing bus sensor data.
-Then you will create the Docker container, and register it in your Azure Container Registry instance so it can be deployed to the IoT Edge device.
+Then you will create the Docker container, and register it in your Container Registry instance so it can be deployed to the IoT Edge device.

 1. Open Visual Studio Code